Azure-Samples/azure-iot-hub-large-twin-example/README.md

 ### Twin Contract

 The structure of the twin's JSON payload represents a contract between the device client and the backend solution.
 In this example, we are defining the following properties in the twin.
-You will add the `desired` and `reported` properties for the device via the Azure Portal or [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/iot/hub/device-twin?view=azure-cli-latest).
+We will add the `desired` and `reported` properties for the device via the Azure Portal or [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/iot/hub/device-twin?view=azure-cli-latest).
+The `desired` property is set by a back-end application and read by a device.
+The `reported` property is set by the device and read by a back-end application.

 **desired**